alperenersoy/filament-export/README.md

 # Filament Export

-Customizable export and print functionality for Filament Admin Panel v3. v3 version is currently in beta.
+Customizable export and print functionality for Filament Admin Panel v3.

 This package provides a bulk action and header action to export your filament tables easily.